intel/neural-compressor/docs/engine.md

 cmake ..
 make -j
 ```
 Then in the build folder, you will get the `inferencer`, `engine_py.cpython-37m-x86_64-linux-gnu.so` and `libengine.so`.
-The first one is used for pure c++ model inference, and the second is used for python inference, they all need the `libengine.so`.
+The first one is used for pure c++ APIs, and the second is used for Python APIs, they all need the `libengine.so`.

 ## Generate the bert model intermediate representations, that are yaml and bin files